ayoubdev/react-native-typescript/README.md

 # react-native-typescript
-Typescript Definition File for React-Native
+Custom Typescript Definition File for React-Native

+Based on some works from DefinitelyTyped (thanks to contributors)